-There are a number of other School policies that relate to child protection that staff members must be aware of and understand including (but not limited to):
+There are several other School policies that relate to child protection that staff members must be aware of and understand including (but not limited to):

-- Code of Conduct sets out information about the standards of behaviour expected of all staff members: - Work Health and Safety Statement identifies the obligations imposed by work health and safety legislation on the School and staff members; - Discrimination, Harassment and Bullying Statement summarises obligations in relation to unlawful discrimination, harassment and bullying; - Complaint Handling Procedures provides the steps taken by the School in addressing complaints; and - SMC Student Welfare Policy - SMC Student Code of Conduct - SMC Student Discipline Policy and Procedures
+• Code of Conduct - sets out information about the standards of behaviour expected of all staff members.

+- Work Health and Safety Statement identifies the obligations imposed by work health and safety legislation on the School and staff member.; - Discrimination, Harassment and Bullying Statement summarises obligations in relation to unlawful discrimination, harassment, and bullying. - Complaint Handling Procedures provides the steps taken by the School in addressing complaints; and - SMC Student Welfare Policy - SMC Student Code of Conduct - SMC Student Discipline Policy and Procedures